-After the deadline to make changes to or cancel your retirement application has passed (30 days from the date your first benefit payment is issued), you can change your option beneficiary only under the specific circumstances described in this section.
+After the deadline to change or cancel your retirement application has passed (30 days from the date your first benefit payment is issued), you can change your option beneficiary only under the specific circumstances described in this section.
 Contact CalSTRS for the appropriate postretirement option change form.